home-assistant/addons/mosquitto/DOCS.md

 3. Check the add-on log output to see the result.

 Create a new user for MQTT via the **Configuration** -> **Users (manage users)**.
+Notes:

-Note: This name cannot be `homeassistant` or `addon`, those are reserved usernames.
+1. This name cannot be `homeassistant` or `addon`, those are reserved usernames.
+2. If you do not see the option to create a new user, ensure that **Advanced Mode** is enabled in your profile.

 To use the Mosquitto as a broker, go to the integration page and install the configuration with one click: